Analysis: Three-Act Plot Analysis

 The adult Janie returns to Eatonville without her new, young lover and without her silk dresses.
 The town is curious about what happened to her, and Janie tells her best friend, Pheoby, the story of her life.
 We jump into a flashback to Janie’s youth.

-As a teen, Janie has the formative experience of sex and love under the pear tree and sets her life goal as finding true love evocative of that experience.
-Nanny has different plans for Janie and guilt-trips her into marrying Logan, a man she does not love.
+As a teen, Janie has the formative experience of sex and love under the pear tree and makes it her life goal to find true love evocative of that experience.
+Nanny has different plans for Janie and guilt-trips her into marrying Logan, a man she doesn't love.
 Because Logan shows no affection for Janie and represents nothing pretty or romantic, Janie eventually leaves him to elope with Joe.

 Janie’s second marriage to Joe Starks brings her to the all-black community of Eatonville and into the lofty position of mayor’s wife.
 However, her life grows stifling when Joe begins confining her to the store, habitual silence, and an annoying head-rag.
-Janie chafes under his iron rule for about twenty years until his merciless insults make her lash out and publicly insult his manhood.
+Janie chafes under his iron rule for about 20 years until his merciless insults make her lash out and publicly insult his manhood.
 (Ouch.)

-However, disaster comes in the form of a hurricane and Tea Cake’s actions before and during the storm condemn him to death.
-After Tea Cake is bitten by a rabid dog, Janie is forced to watch her beloved suffer and turn hostile towards her in his diseased state.
+However, disaster comes in the form of a hurricane, and Tea Cake’s actions before and during the storm condemn him to death.
+After Tea Cake is bitten by a rabid dog, Janie is forced to watch her beloved suffer and turn hostile toward her in his diseased state.
 She shoots him to save herself and is put on trial.
 With her authoritative and moving testimony, she convinces the jury to acquit her.

 Janie returns to Eatonville because the Everglades remind her too painfully of Tea Cake.
 In telling her story to Pheoby, she reconciles herself to Tea Cake’s death.
 In the end, she's at peace with Tea Cake’s death and feels she's lived a full and satisfying life.